How to set up internet and fix your connection

 Are you a first-time internet buyer?
 Have you recently moved and need to shop for internet service in your area?
 Are you looking to get internet from a new high-speed internet provider?
 Don’t worry, we’re here to help you get the best internet for your needs.

 At Allconnect®, we’ve done all the research and heavy lifting for you.
 All you have to do is pick an internet provider and plan that fits your browsing habits.
 Follow the steps below to learn how easy it can be to get internet in your home.

 Locate internet providers in your area.
-Consider connection type, internet speed, price, service reliability, contract lengths and bundle deals when making your selections.
+Consider connection type, available internet speeds, starting price, service reliability, contract lengths and bundle deals when making your selections.

-In a few days, your new internet service provider will come out to your house and physically connect you to the network.
+Choose between self-installation or professional installation.
+If you choose a professional install, your new internet service provider will come out to your house and physically connect you to the network.
 After installation is complete, you’re ready to begin browsing.

 Typically, your provider will send a technician out to complete your installation and set up your equipment for you.
 But, if you need to do a self-install or you’ve purchased your own equipment separately, setting up your home network is simple.
 Once you’ve ordered your internet service and have your cable, DSL, satellite or fiber internet modem in hand, you’re ready to set up your wireless router.